HobnobMancer/cazy_webscraper/README.md

 `--retries`, `-r` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.

-`--skip_ncbi_tax` - Skip downloaded the latest taxonomic information for NCBI were multiple taxonomic classifications are retrieved from CAZy for a protein.
-The first taxonomy retrieved from CAZy will be added to the local CAZyme database.

 `--subfamilies`, `-s` - Enable retrival of CAZy subfamilies, otherwise **only** CAZy family annotations will be retrieved.
 Default: False.